-Make sure you export your finished video to the correct dimensions and resolution for YouTube.
-If you are creating a video for IGTV, then check out my post on how to turn your horizontal video into a vertical video here.
+Export your finished video to the correct dimensions and resolution for YouTube.
+If you are creating a vertical video, then check out our post on how to turn your horizontal video into a vertical video here.

 Create a custom thumbnail

-Having a custom thumbnail to post with your video trailer on YouTube could make all the difference to whether people click your video or not.
+Having a custom thumbnail to post with your video trailer on YouTube could makes all the difference.

 Use this valuable real estate by selecting a great still image of you on stage and include a short, snappy title that will grab viewers’ attention.

 We advise adding a few words (don’t overdo it!) in a standout font to your thumbnail, so that the first thing people see is a great picture from your speech and a quick and easy summary of what that clip is about.
 We think it’s better to choose a different phrase to the title of the video – and you can really load up the excitement with your thumbnail!